 In-Network vs. Out-of-Network Providers

-Choice of In-Network vs. Non-Network Providers Most health insurance plans have contracted with a group of doctors and clinics that they consider recommended, including physical therapists and pelvic floor treatment centers.
+Most health insurance plans have a network of recommended doctors and clinics.
+This includes physical therapists and pelvic floor treatment centers.
 In most cases, patients can reduce their out-of-pocket expenses by seeing a doctor in their insurance network.
 Although coverage for out-of-network doctors may be maintained, it may come with higher costs, deductibles, and copays.

 Copays and Deductibles